torresdigital/a-la-popa/README.md

 ## Licensing
 Please see the file named LICENSE.

-## What is this?
+## SOPA SPADES VERSION.
-synSpades is a modified version of OpenSpades, with changes by Doctor Dank, including a bigger color palette thanks to Liza & other smaller changes such as macros (Totally didn't steal the macros from [this dude](https://www.github.com/yusufcardinal/openspades)).
+SOPA SPADES is a modified synSpades and OpenSpades version, with changes by Doctor Dank and Ixve  (( synth )), including a bigger color palette thanks to Liza & other smaller changes such as macros (Totally didn't steal the macros from [this dude](https://www.github.com/yusufcardinal/openspades)).

 ## How do I use the macros?
 Write `/syn_macro_` in chat and it'll essentially explain itself to you.
 There's currently only a macro for the P key & the Mouse Button 4 & 5 keys.